Techtonica/curriculum/command-line/command-line-interface.md

 11. Another Mac shortcut `cmd+ shift+ g` can be used anywhere you see a Finder window (even in other Mac programs such as SourceTree or VSCode when you're opening a file or directory).
 This brings up a little text box into which you can type or paste a path.
 Use `pwd` to get your current path, then copy it from the terminal and open up SourceTree, go to file > open, then use `cmd + shift + g` to paste in the path you want.

 12. `ls` command is used to peek into other folders.
-       The list of ls argumnets are
+       The list of ls arguments are
           `ls -l` : shows file or directory, size, modified date and time, file or folder name and owner of file and its permission.
           `ls -a` : lists all the files including hidden files.
           `ls -lh`: shows sizes in human readable format.